 This page contains information about hosting your own registry using the open source Docker Registryopen_in_new.
 For information about Docker Hub, which offers a hosted registry with additional features such as teams, organizations, web hooks, automated builds, etc, see Docker Hub.

 The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
-The Registry is open-source, under the permissive Apache license.
-You can find the source code on GitHub.
+The Registry is open-source, under the permissive Apache licenseopen_in_new.
+You can find the source code on GitHubopen_in_new.

 You should use the Registry if you want to:

-Users looking for a zero maintenance, ready-to-go solution are encouraged to head-over to the Docker Hub, which provides a free-to-use, hosted Registry, plus additional features (organization accounts, automated builds, and more).
+If you're looking for a zero maintenance, ready-to-go solution, Docker Hubopen_in_new, provides a free-to-use, hosted Registry, plus additional features (organization accounts, Automated builds, and more).

-The Registry is compatible with Docker engine version 1.6.0 or higher.
+The Registry is compatible with Docker engine version 1.6.0 or later.

-Pull (or build) some image from the hub
+Pull (or build) an image from the hub: